-Next day morning, we all headed to the bus stop to savour this traditional steaming dish, ‘poha’, topped with lots of coriander leaves, onions, and sev (spicy gram flour noodles).
+Next day morning, we all headed to the bus stop to savor this traditional steaming dish, ‘Poha’, topped with lots of coriander leaves, onions, and sev sev (spicy gram flour noodles).

 This was a wonderful, soft, fluffy, and khatta meetha Indori Poha that we got served for breakfast.
 That crunchy, spicy sev on the top is just to die for.

 This was all running in my thoughts when I tried to fall asleep after Mom’s instructions.
 And I don’t know what time I fell asleep that night.
 But one thing I know for sure, that I woke up very early.

 Mom was happy to see me awake so early in the morning.
 My Mom stated to my Dad, “Anu always gets up earlier than other kids, whenever we have to travel somewhere in the mornings.”
 And my dad blinked his eyes looking at me.
 Praise for myself made me even happier.

 I still remember that my Mom usually became so cheerful on such days.
 That time I could not understand why my Mom gets so unusually happy at such times.
 But now as a grown up, I understand the reason behind my Mom’s happiness.

 Related: Atta Biscuits